 Handicaps

 CWDGA member clubs must use the World Handicap System (WHS).
 To ensure the consistency of WHS, the Handicap Index of every player in the United States is calculated and issued by the USGA.
 CDGA is the authorized Golf Association in our area providing this information.
+To be “eligible” to play in any CWDGA event, the player must have golf privileges at a CWDGA member club, have amateur status and must maintain a current, valid CDGA Handicap Index® at that club.

-Every player is responsible for posting all acceptable scores, as defined in the Rules of Handicapping, Effective January 2020 made at her home course or away.
+Every player is responsible for posting all acceptable scores, as defined in the Rules of Handicapping, Effective January 2024, made at her home course or away.
 Scores made at any golf course in this district during the inactive season may not be accepted for handicap purposes, but scores made at a golf course in an area observing an active season must be posted for handicap purposes, even if they are made during the inactive season in this district.
+If you spend the winter in a section of the country that is “in season” (e.g., FL, AZ, CA, MS) you must post those scores for handicap purposes.
+“Sun Belt” scores may be posted through My CDGA Caddie (website) or My CDGA App.
+Post your score on the day you play.
+Don't wait to bring back your last 20 scores.

 If your Handicap ID number is incorrect and should be your GHIN number, please contact Lynn Boyd, CDGA Director of Handicapping, at (630) 685-2304.
 Let her know that you are a member of another club in another part of the country and you would like to have your accounts linked.

 If a player belongs to more than one club, she will use the same identification number at both clubs.
 She can post at both clubs and the scores will automatically appear on her records at the other club.
-If the player has an active handicap number through a golf association other than the CDGA, these numbers should be linked for WHS purposes.
-Contact the CDGA to start this process.

-Season officially begins on April 1.
+Season officially begins on March 15.

 (This is the first day for accepting local scores.)

-Season officially ends October 31.
+Season officially ends November 14.

 (This is the final day for accepting local scores.)